 Working on your facilitative style is one way to develop new strategies, tools and approaches that bring out the best in others and help you resolve difficult situations.

 When interacting with others, every situation is different – Where are you?
 Where are they?
-What is the best way to approach a challenging presentation or a sensitive conversation where you desire a particular outcome?
+What is the best way to approach a, intervention, challenging presentation or a sensitive conversation where you desire a particular outcome?

 For example, Sarah has a long-term business client who is the director of a large national organisation.
 She meets with this client every 6 weeks and helps him as a “sounding board” for strategic planning and decision-making.
 Sarah is usually “facilitative” and encourages a reflection style of helping her client.